berkmancenter/mediacloud-podcast-media-samples/README.md

 # Media samples for testing podcast transcoding

-Video and audio samples of both me saying *Kim Kardashian* (multiple short samples) and Richard Nixon resigning (a single long sample).
+Video and audio samples of both me saying *Kim Kardashian* (multiple short samples), and a snippet of Richard Nixon's resignation speech (a single long sample).
 Used for [Media Cloud's](https://github.com/berkmancenter/mediacloud) podcast transcription testing.

 Stored here in order to not litter the main repo with huge media files